bjoluc/cubase-mcu-midiremote/readme.md

 - The main fader controls the Control Room volume unless the `mapMainFaderToControlRoom` [config option](#configuration-options) is set to `false`.
 - In zoom mode, the jog wheel zooms in and out instead of moving the locator

-## Configuration Options

-The very top of the MIDI Remote script file declares a number of configuration options.
-You can edit these options to match your preferences.
-Each option is documented in a comment above it.
-For an overview of all options, please refer to the [source code on GitHub](https://github.com/bjoluc/cubase-xtouch-midiremote/blob/main/src/config.ts#L28-L106).

 ## Drawbacks